 Pandora became increasingly popular as more people started using phones and tablets to stream their stations while they worked, exercised, or played.
 The company soon realized that business owners who used Pandora for personal reasons would benefit from appropriate business licensing with a similar user interface.
 Pandora partnered with Mood Media, the company behind Muzak, to manage business licenses for music.

-- SiriusXM for Business: For business owners who want to entertain and relax their customers without constantly creating branded playlists, SiriusXM gives you access to the latest options in music, licensed to play in your business, on hundreds of different radio stations.
+For business owners who want to entertain and relax their customers without constantly creating branded playlists, SiriusXM for Business gives you access to the latest options in music, licensed to play in your business, on hundreds of different radio stations.
 Several are commercial- and DJ-free, so your customers get uninterrupted tunes.

-As you franchise your business, SiriusXM can also help you with custom music and messaging, employee access, hardware installation, and other enterprise options.
-These features come with additional costs once you are done with the free trial.
-Sometimes, the total bill can be a lot for a company to cover.
+As you franchise your business, SiriusXM can also help you with branding your programming, customizing “in-business” messaging, employee access, hardware installation, dedicated websites and other enterprise options.

 Cloud Cover Music: A Huge Licensed Library at a Reasonable Price

 Cloud Cover Music is a service dedicated to just businesses, providing high-quality streaming music with the right licensing from performing rights organizations.
 You can interface with hardware that works best for your business, including your smartphone or tablet.
-This allows you to manage scheduling, playlists, and employee or storefront access from wherever you are located.
+Manage scheduling, playlists, and employee or storefront access from wherever you are.

-You can test out Cloud Cover Music for 14-Days at no cost.
-After your free trial, the streaming music option is just $16.16 per month.
-This is a much lower price than what many competitors offer, but you get the same access to several PRO catalogues.
+Test out Cloud Cover Music for 14-Days at no cost.
+After your free trial, the streaming music option is available for as low as $18.95 per month.
+This is a much lower price than what many competitors offer, but you get the same access to several PRO catalogs.
 You can also get in-store messaging and control for multiple locations for additional charges.

 With Cloud Cover Music, you get extensive options and complete customization abilities, all with incredibly competitive pricing.
 Call us today to learn more about what we can offer your business.